 The allowance for credit losses is based on the Company's assessment of the collectability of customer accounts.
 The Company makes estimates of expected credit losses for the allowance for doubtful accounts by considering factors such as historical experience, credit quality, the age of the accounts receivable balances, current economic and regulatory conditions that may affect a customer's ability to pay, and estimates of expected future losses.
-The Company's bad debt expense for the years ended December 31, 2022, 2021 and 2020 and the allowance for doubtful accounts as of December 31, 2022 and 2021 were immaterial.
+The Company's bad debt expense for the years ended December 31, 2023, 2022 and 2021 and the allowance for credit losses as of December 31, 2023 and 2022 were immaterial.